Gut microbiome plays important role in sleep regulation

-Category: Environment Hits: 0Obstructive sleep apnea (OSA) affects more than one billion people worldwide.
+Category: Climate Hits: 1Obstructive sleep apnea (OSA) affects more than one billion people worldwide.
 Evidence suggests OSA can alter the gut microbiome (GM) and may promote OSA-associated co-morbidities, including diabetes, hypertension and cognitive problems.
 Researchers have discovered how OSA-related sleep disturbances affect the gut microbiome in mice and how transplanting those gut bacteria into other mice can cause changes to sleep patterns in the recipient mice.

 Read more https://www.sciencedaily.com/releases/2020/09/200923124804.htm